nazneenprojects/techcrafting-with-keying/_posts/2025-01-22-SystemDesign.markdown

   1. Look-aside Cache
      - Keep Cache and DB as separate entity.
 Update the DB independently and update the cache independently.

+ ### Cache designing Access Patterns
+- Example Cache can have info on :
+   - Most Popular
+   - New Arrivals
+   - User's Recently viewed
+     - only top 1000 active users : a.
+Most frequent users b.
+Most recently active users
+       #### Eviction Policy:
+     - a.
+Most frequent users :Use  "Least frequently used (LFU)" to delete the entry for top 1000 active users if cache needs space
+     - b.
+Most recently active users : "Least Recently Used (LRU)" to de